Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 Press the ![AdnSimshape](images/adn_simshape.png){style="width:4%"} shelf button or go to AdonisFX Menu > *Simshape*.

-To create the AdnSimshape deformer with some initial customization, double-click the shelf button or press the option box in the menu item.
-This will display a pop-up window that will allow to do some initial customization, as well as creating the deformer with a custom name.
+To create the AdnSimshape deformer with some initial customisation, double-click the shelf button or press the option box in the menu item.
+This will display a pop-up window that will allow to do some initial customisation, as well as creating the deformer with a custom name.
 Once all data has been provided press the *Create* button and the deformer will get created.

 <figure>
   <img src="images/setup_simshape_1.png">